NagaVelaga/Sales--Insights/README.md

 ### Data Processing Using SQL

-The data containing Transaction in USD are change into INR.
+The data containing Transaction in USD are change into INR, Also delete the unnecessary data or unvalid data.

 <p align="center">
 <img src="https://github.com/Ignatius306/Sales-insights-using-powerBI/blob/main/image/sql-powerbi1.png"><br>Fig:SQL